the-technat/the-technat/content/posts/arch.md

 mkinitcpio -p linux-lts # if you have an LTS kernel
 ```

+### FIDO2 key

+If you have added your yubikey to the luks partition, you need to install `libfido2` before generating the initramfs to make sure the luks partition can be unlocked.

 ## root password

 To login after the reboot we need to a root password: